 Ratings and reviews can also make or break a brand’s ranking on Amazon, and are especially important in the first few months of launching.
 If a small business owner wants to succeed on Amazon, they need all the reviews they can get.

-A positive review provides social proof of a product’s quality, which boosts a small brand’s credibility on Amazon.
-As brand loyalty online and on Amazon solidifies in 2020, SMBs need customer feedback to compete with retail icons in the marketplace.
+A positive review also provides social proof of a product’s quality, which boosts a small brand’s credibility on Amazon.

 Support a small business today